clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 * please don't assume anybody's gender
 * refrain from gender specific terms like "hey guys", "hello ladies"

-# Social Comfort (Even More Ideas)
-#### Represent the diverse and welcoming community we stand for
-* Don't mock other languages or technologies.
-* Leave your nerdy flame wars at the door.
-* Windows is fine.
-PHP is fine.
-Javascript is fine.
-* Be genuinely interested in people's experiences. ("You built something?
-That's cool.
-What does it do?")
-* Appreciate that different technologies have different trade-offs.
-Being easily accessible is one of them.

-# Code of Conduct Violations

-The Berlin Code of Conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.

-#### Q: How do I react if an attendee complains about CoC violation?
-#### A: Bring them to an orga-team member

 # Technical Capability (Ideas)

 #### Being confused is normal